Skip to content

 View the upcoming dates and deadlines

-The Post-Master's Psych-Mental Health NP Certificate program is delivered in a flexible online format featuring 7-week courses and six start dates a year.
-View the calendar to find the best class start for you and note the associated deadlines.
+The Post-Master's Psych-Mental Health NP Certificate online program is flexible and efficient for busy schedules, with accelerated courses that start multiple times a year.
+View the calendar to find the best start date for you, and be sure to submit your application, registration, documents and tuition by the corresponding deadlines.

 Admissions

-The Post-Master's Psych-Mental Health NP Certificate online program features a streamlined admission process so you can get started right away.
-Please review the Program Map to determine eligibility of this program in your state.
-Requirements for admission include:
+The admission process is the first step toward earning your Post-Master's Psych-Mental Health NP Certificate online.
+Before you apply, please review the Program Map to determine eligibility of this program in your state.

 Post-Master's Psych-Mental Health NP Online Admission Requirements